Denikozub/Offroad-routing-engine/docs/_sources/index.rst.txt

 Offroad Routing Engine
 **********************

-This module is made for downloading and parsing OSM maps, pathfinding and visibility graph building using hierarchical approach, saving and visualizing results.
+This module is made for downloading, parsing and processing OSM maps, pathfinding and visibility graph building using hierarchical approach, saving and visualizing results.
 Main goal was to fully optimize geometry algorithms and achieve lowest computational time possible.
 Low-level data transfer approach has been used and a unique algorithm, created specifically for off-road routing, has been implemented.
 See `algorithm explanation <https://github.com/Denikozub/Offroad-routing-engine/blob/main/docs/algorithm.pdf>`_.